guanyingc/TOM-Net/README.md

 # You can find log file, checkpoints and visualization results in data/training/simple_*
 ```

-- Call `main.lua` to train CoarseNet on both simple and complex objects
+- Run `main.lua` to train CoarseNet on both simple and complex objects
 ```shell
 # Finetune CoarseNet with all of the data
 CUDA_VISIBLE_DEVICES=$gpu th main.lua -train_list train_all_178k.txt -nEpochs 7 -prefix 'all' -retrain data/training/simple_*/checkpointdir/checkpoint13.t7